uber/Cadence-Docs/src/docs/06-cli/index.md

    scan, sc, scanall   scan workflow executions (need to enable Cadence server on ElasticSearch).
-It will be faster than listall, but result are not sorted. count, cnt          count number of workflow executions (need to enable Cadence server on ElasticSearch) query               query workflow execution stack               query workflow execution with __stack_trace as query type describe, desc      show information of workflow execution describeid, descid  show information of workflow execution with given workflow_id and optional run_id (a shortcut of `describe -w <wid> -r <rid>`) observe, ob         show the progress of workflow history observeid, obid     show the progress of workflow history with given workflow_id and optional run_id (a shortcut of `observe -w <wid> -r <rid>`) reset, rs           reset the workflow, by either eventID or resetType. reset-batch         reset workflow in batch by resetType: LastDecisionCompleted,LastContinuedAsNew,BadBinary,DecisionCompletedTime,FirstDecisionScheduled,LastDecisionScheduled,FirstDecisionCompletedTo get base workflowIDs/runIDs to reset, source is from input file or visibility query. batch               batch operation on a list of workflows from query.
+It will be faster than listall, but result are not sorted. count, cnt          count number of workflow executions (need to enable Cadence server on ElasticSearch) query               query workflow execution query-types         list all available query types stack               query workflow execution with __stack_trace as query type describe, desc      show information of workflow execution describeid, descid  show information of workflow execution with given workflow_id and optional run_id (a shortcut of `describe -w <wid> -r <rid>`) observe, ob         show the progress of workflow history observeid, obid     show the progress of workflow history with given workflow_id and optional run_id (a shortcut of `observe -w <wid> -r <rid>`) reset, rs           reset the workflow, by either eventID or resetType. reset-batch         reset workflow in batch by resetType: LastContinuedAsNew,BadBinary,DecisionCompletedTime,FirstDecisionScheduled,LastDecisionScheduled,FirstDecisionCompleted,LastDecisionCompletedTo get base workflowIDs/runIDs to reset, source is from input file or visibility query. batch               batch operation on a list of workflows from query.

 OPTIONS: